BogdanPurdea/Node_ToDo/README.md

 - **Reorder Todos**: Users can drag and drop todo items to change their order in the list.
 - **Real-time Updates**: The list reflects changes (addition, deletion, completion status) immediately without requiring a page refresh.

+## Latest Deployed Version
+The latest deployed version of the application can be accessed [here](https://node-todo-ohta.onrender.com)).

+**Note:** The data associated with the deployed version is mocked data meant to demonstrate the functional features.

+## TODO
+- **Backend**: Add functionality to handle reordering of todo items.
+This will ensure that changes in the order are persisted in the database.

 ## Technology Stack (MEAN Stack)

 - **Frontend**: Angular